-Whitney is a lifelong resident of Hopkinsville, in Christian County, Kentucky, and presently is an attorney with the Fletcher Law Firm in Hopkinsville after serving over five years as an Assistant Commonwealth’s Attorney.
-His prosecutorial record has included successful convictions on charges ranging from misdemeanors to homicide.
-Now in private civil practice, Whitney serves clients all over Western Kentucky.
+Whitney is a lifelong resident of Christian County, Kentucky.
+In addition to serving over five years as an Assistant Commonwealth’s Attorney, Whitney maintains a private civil practice, serving clients all over Western Kentucky.

 Whitney graduated from Christian County High School in 1999, and received his B.S. in Communication, with university and departmental honors, at the University of Kentucky in 2003.
 Whitney earned his J.D. in the spring of 2006 from Southern Illinois University School of Law, and has been an active member of the Kentucky Bar since October 2006 and the Tennessee Bar since 2012.

 Whitney owns a small row crop farm in North Christian County with his five brothers.
-Amanda is a local elementary Spanish teacher.
-Whitney, Amanda and their daughter attend First Baptist Church in Hopkinsville.
+Whitney and his wife, Amanda, have two children, and the four attend First Baptist Church in Hopkinsville.